Uj1797/Parkinson-Diseases-Detection-System/README.md

 - Pandas: For data manipulation and preprocessing.
 - NumPy: For numerical computations.
 - Scikit-learn: For implementing the Support Vector Machine and other machine learning tasks.
-- Matplotlib: For plotting and visualizing data (optional, based on your use).
+- Matplotlib: For plotting and visualizing data.

 ## Methodology